F0lak/dm_open_ref/ref/client/var/lazy_eye.md

 +   0

-This is the maximum \"lag\" between client.eye and client.mob.
+This is the maximum "lag" between client.eye and client.mob.
 The mob can stray up to this many tiles before the eye will move to keep it in view.
 The default value of 0 means that the eye always moves as the mob moves, keeping the mob at the center of the player\'s map.